min69u/Reforestation/README.md

-## I went on a date last night with a girl from the zoo.
-It was great.
-She’s a keeper.
+## I’m on a whiskey diet.
+I’ve lost three days already.